Microwave Radiation 'Most Plausible' Cause Of Diplomats' Ailments, Report Says

 The National Academies' committee consisted of 19 experts in neurology, radiology, electrical engineering and other relevant fields.

-The doctors at those institutions described the diplomats' ailments as real, but they could not determine what was causing them, and they did not find evidence of traumatic brain injury.
+The doctors at those institutions described the diplomats' ailments as real, but they could not determine what was causing them and did not find evidence of traumatic brain injury.

 The National Academies' committee did not have access to individual records, though eight diplomats shared their stories with the panel, Relman said.

-The committee was not asked to address who might have been responsible or what the motive might have been.
+The committee did not address whether the cause was intentional, who might have been responsible or what the motive might have been.

-However, there's been no shortage of speculation.
+However, there has been no shortage of speculation.
 Perhaps the intent was to injure the diplomats.
 Or maybe the aim was to electronically steal secrets from their phones and computers, and the officials were just collateral damage.

 China and Cuba have denied any such actions.

-More than a dozen Canadian diplomats in Havana suffered symptoms similar to the Americans at roughly the same time.
+More than a dozen Canadian diplomats in Havana suffered symptoms similar to those of the Americans at roughly the same time.

 In addition, a CIA official said he and a colleague were struck with crippling illnesses during a trip to Russia in 2017.
 Several other CIA officers working on Russia issues in other countries have also reported ailments.
 Those cases were not covered by the report.